congenial-acorn/gold-detector/README.md

 ## STATUS
 Version 1.2.4 has been deployed.
 Last updated: 11/18, 7:49 PM UTC.

-Read the changelog [here](https://github.com/congenial-acorn/gold-detector/blob/main/CHANGELOG.md).
+> Releases will now be created for each version.
+Always download source code from releases!

 Scroll down for bot info.

 # Gold Detector Discord Bot
 ## An Elite: Dangerous 3rd party tool